-Some days, if I do just cardio workout, I will skip the banana and wait to eat after the workout.
-After workout, I eat a high protein breakfast with fruits to replace lost carbs and drink water as well.
-For the rest of the morning, I snack on peanuts, almonds, a fiber rich nutrition bar (no sugar) but only a few carbs and more water.
+Some days, if I do just a cardio workout, I will skip the banana and wait to eat after the workout.
+Then I eat a high-protein breakfast with fruits to replace lost carbs and drink water as well.
+For the rest of the morning, I snack on peanuts, almonds or a fiber-rich nutrition bar (no sugar).
+Only a few carbs and more water.

-This has worked for me to get rid of that last few extra pounds being carried around the mid-section, however dropping sugar is difficult for 2-3 days.
-After that it is really easy to skip the sweets and white breads.
-So good luck with the last few pounds and remember to mix in any weight loss plan with a solid fitness routine.
+This has worked for me to get rid of those last few extra pounds being carried around the midsection; however, dropping sugar is difficult for 2-3 days.
+After that, it is really easy to skip the sweets and white breads.
+So good luck with the last few pounds and remember to mix in any weight-loss plan with a solid fitness routine.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.